Steps to becoming vegan

 Apart from food, animals are used in a surprising number of products.
 Vegans aim for a world without exploitation and so try to avoid as much as possible all goods containing animal products or tested on animals as well as entertainment where animals are used.
 There are vegan alternatives for nearly all non-vegan goods, such as fur, skin and leather clothes and shoes, wool and beauty products tested on animals.
 You can get these products from specialty vegan shops, but they are now increasingly available from a wide range of stores.

 Some people find that the hardest thing about becoming vegan is dealing with family, friends and colleagues who do not understand the ethics of veganism and try to undermine them.
 This is often fuelled by negative myths about a vegan diet.
 You can ease any resistance you may get from your family by doing your research.
 Learn as much as you can about vegan health and make sure you get enough B12, omega-3, and iron.
-This is also true if you are raising your children vegan.
+This is also true if you are pregnant or raising your children vegan.
 Let your family know that there are many healthy, happy vegan children and that you have researched enough to know what to feed them.